Jomy10/nootlang/README.md

 return a value
 - If a runtime error occurs during execution, the function should return a descriptive error as its second argument

+## Contributing

+Contributions are always welcome.

+- Additions (e.g. new syntax, etc.) to the language should be discussed first in an issue befoe submitting a pull request
+- Speed improvements to the interpreter, parser or tokenizer will be accepted as long as they do not compromise on readability.
+The focus of this project lies in readability for newcomers.
+- However, if you are passionate about making a fast interpreter for nootlang, this is encouraged.
+Just make a new folder in this project for the faster interpreter so that they are separated.
+Here, readability can be compromised for speed (JIT compilation, caching, etc.)

+## License

+Nootlang is licensed under the [MIT license](LICENSE).